 Using Marketing Information Systems (MIS)

-- Four types of data that can be analyzed by the MIS
+- The four types of data that can be analyzed by the MIS.

-What Types of Data Can a Marketing Information System Utilize?
+The Four Types of Data In a Marketing Information System

-- Marketing intelligence: All of the relevant information about the target market environment can be accessed through smart intelligence activities that monitor competitors' websites, industry trade publications, and marketplace observations by people in the trenches.
-Other avenues for market intelligence include trade shows, talking with customers and prospective customers, conversing with distributors as they go about their business, and engaging in activities such as hiring mystery shoppers and purchasing and testing competitors products.
+- Marketing intelligence: You can access information about your target market environment through smart intelligence systems that monitor competitors' websites, industry trade publications, and marketplace observations by employees and managers.
+Other avenues for market intelligence include trade shows, talking with customers and prospective customers, conversing with distributors, product testing and comparison, and mystery shopping.
+All these data points can be entered into your marketing information system.

-- Marketing research: The marketing research and data integrated into the MIS includes information from syndicated research reports and custom research reports, which may be derived from secondary research or new primary research.
-The more specific and unique the market research data is about the business environment, competitors, and customers, generally the more value it has to the company.
+- Marketing research: The marketing research and data integrated into the MIS includes information from syndicated and custom research reports, which you can gather from secondary research or new primary research.
+The more specific and unique the information your marketing research information provides about your business environment, competitors, and customers, the more value it will have to your company.

 Solomon, M.R., Marshall, G. W., Stuart, E. W., Smith, J. B. Charlebois, S., & Shah, B. (2013).
 Marketing: Real people, real choices (4th Canadian ed.).
 Pearson Canada Inc.